 No. Financial institutions separately charge their own fees, and merchants are responsible for those merchant account fees.

 In selecting your payment gateway provider, you should consider the location of your business to address your specific needs and requirements.
 Using Recurly, your customers may come from all over the globe.
-Multi-currency support is available in the Recurly Enterprise edition, and merchants can run transactions in more than one currency through one or more payment gateways that accept the currencies they wish to collect.
+Multi-currency support is available in the Recurly Professional and Elite editions, and merchants can run transactions in more than one currency through one or more payment gateways that accept the currencies they wish to collect.

 Hosted payment pages provide merchants with an easy, PCI-compliant approach to get up and running with minimal effort.
 The look and feel can be customized with your logo and custom background color.
 Beyond the basic required fields such as name, email address and billing information, you may update your hosted pages to request a variety of additional data from your users including Company Name, VAT Number, and Coupon Codes among others.